titucse20/Next-Generation-Plagiarism-Detection-System-NGPDS-/README.md

 # Course Code: CSE 305
 # Course Title: Software Engineering
-# Project Proposal: Next-Generation Plagiarism Detection System (NGPDS).
+# Project Proposal: Next-Generation Plagiarism Detection System (NGPDS)
 # Introduction:

 Developing a Next-Generation Plagiarism Detection System (NGPDS) App using the Software Development Life Cycle (SDLC) model involves several phases.
 SDLC is a systematic process for planning, creating, testing, deploying, and maintaining an information system.
 Here's a simplified guide using the traditional Waterfall SDLC model.
 Keep in mind that real-world projects often use Agile methodologies for flexibility.